Construction Engineering Research Laboratory · Engineer Research & Development Center · U.S. Army Corps of Engineers

 Future work will move to the π0.5 policy family.

-The platform is REO-RCTL: the Robotics for Engineer Operations Robotic Compact Track Loader.
-It is a CAT 299 D3 XE compact track loader fitted with read/write machine controls, ruggedized compute, RTK GNSS-INS, LiDAR, forward and stereo cameras, and string pots on the lift and tilt linkage.
+The platform is the REO-RCTL: the Robotics for Engineer Operations Robotic Compact Track Loader.
+It is a CAT 299 D3 XE compact track loader fitted with read/write machine controls, ruggedized compute, RTK GNSS-INS, LiDAR, forward and rearward stereo cameras, and string pots on the blade pitch, yaw, roll, and the lift arm.
 The mapping stack and the policy both run on the vehicle.

 The training and deployment stack is ROS 2 for the runtime, LeRobot for model infrastructure, and Rosetta, a ROS 2 / LeRobot contract layer that streamlines data recording, training, and inference against a single schema.
 The same contract defines what is recorded, what is trained on, and what is commanded at deployment.